Notoh/badchessengine/README.md

 # Up next

-in summer i'll start a lot of work on this, trying to get it to 2200
+working a lot on this recently -

-lots and lots of refactoring
+more refactoring

 tapered eval

-uh making the search way better with lmr & futility & lots more pruning
+continuing to make the search way better with futility, SEE, probcut, etc.

 just making the eval non shitty (better terms and better tuning)